cu-nil/chnotes/pages/author.md

 ***Last author/s*** usually involve more senior scholars, who write, supervise, fund, administrate, and place, contributing meaningfully also to selected areas of deep expertise.

+Assitant credits not rising to the level of authorship.

 ## Considerations

 - Facilitate clear ownership of specific tasks.